zoubohao/CompleteBin/README.md

   --num_workers NUM_WORKERS
                         Number of CPUs for clustering contigs.
 Defaults to None.
 We would set 1 / 3 of the total CPUs if it is None.
   --auto_min_length AUTO_MIN_LENGTH
-                        Auto-determining the min length for this sample.
+                        Auto-determining the minimum length for this sample.
   --step_num STEP_NUM   The binning procedure can be divided into 3 steps.
 The first step (step 1) is to process the training data.
 Focusing on using
                         CPU.
 The second step (step 2) is the training procedure.
 Focusing on using the GPU.
 The third step (step 3) is clustering.
 Focusing on using
                         CPU.
 This function would combine these 3 steps if this parameter is None.
 Defaults to None.